CUNYTechPrep/2024-fall-web-dev/materials/learn-react-1.md

 ...
 ```

-- Try adding multiple `StudentInfo` tags in the ClassList component.
-What happens?
+- try adding multiple `StudentInfo` tags in the ClassList component, what happens?

 ## Step 6.
 Props and embedding JavaScript in JSX

-A component like StudentInfo is a lot more useful if we can dynamically change its content.
-We will do that now:
+A component like `StudentInfo` is a lot more useful if we can dynamically change its content.
+Let's do that now:

 ```JSX
 ...